 Answer…No. Is it the famed spot where the Pilgrims stepped off of the Mayflower?
-Of course not.
+Almost certainly not.
 But it is something significant nonetheless.

 I actually try to avoid the Rock nowadays.
 I enjoy strolling the waterfront in Plymouth, but I will bypass the Rock if I can.
 Thing is, I can’t stand hearing the same thing over and over again from disappointed visitors.